 While yeast is blooming with the honey, in a food processor, add the malunggay leaves, margarine, and oil, and pulse for a short bit, just until leaves are coarsely chopped.
 You can also just manually chop leaves and mix the margarine and oil into it in a bowl.

-In a stand mixer with the dough hook attachment, place the flours, half the milk, egg, and the yeast/honey mixture and mix on medium for a minute.
+In a stand mixer with the dough hook attachment, place the flours, half the milk, egg, salt, and the yeast/honey mixture and mix on medium for a minute.
 Stop the mixer and scrape the bottom and start the mixer again on medium, slowly adding the rest of the milk to dry areas, until dough starts to form.
 Continue to mix dough for a few minutes, and add the malunggay leaves/margarine/oil mixture in increments until fully incorporated and mixed in with the dough.

 Continue to mix on medium/high for a few more minutes, until dough appears smooth and elastic and cleans the sides of the bowl as it mixes, it should be somewhat sticky, but not too hard to remove from the dough hook and bowl.